chef/automate/components/docs-chef-io/content/automate/on_prem_builder.md

 * The shell that starts Chef Automate should have a max open files setting of at least 65535
 * Run the installation and bootstrapping procedures as the superuser or use `sudo` at the start of each command.

+### Supported Topologies

+* Chef Automate and Chef Habitat Builder on the same host
+* Chef Automate and Chef Habitat Builder on different hosts

 ### Unsupported Topologies

 * high-availability/DR/multinode Builder